ogulcan/ogulcan/README.md

 ## Hi there 👋

-This is Ogulcan Orhan, 12+ years experienced iOS & Android.
-Also have some knowledge of PHP, Vue.js and Node.js.
+This is Ogulcan Orhan, a software engineer with 15+ years of hands-on experience in designing, building, and scaling native mobile applications.
+Primarily for iOS and Android ecosystems.
+My core expertise lies in performance-critical, production-grade mobile architectures, but I also maintain working knowledge of backend (Node.js, PHP) and frontend (Vue.js) technologies to ensure seamless integration across platforms.
 <br /><br />
 <a href="https://linkedin.com/in/ogulcanor" target="_blank">
   <img align="left" alt="Linkedin" width="20px" src="https://cdn.jsdelivr.net/npm/simple-icons@3.12.2/icons/linkedin.svg" />